Stefan Spirovski: Ferencváros

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

+Pyunik

+On 16 June 2023, Pyunik confirmed the departure of Spirovski.

 International career

 Spirovski was part of the Macedonia national under-21 football team.
 In the past he was part of the U-19 and U-17 teams as well.

 On 10 August 2011, he made his debut for the Macedonian national team in a friendly match against Azerbaijan.
 As of April 2020, he has earned a total of 31 caps, scoring 1 goal.